Last modified: 21 January 2021

 Laguiche Complex 11 (nAlgi11): Hornblende or Amphibole-Biotite Gneiss

-Gorge Prosper Gneiss are located in sheets 33B01 and 33B02 and correspond to unit Alu3 of Simard and Gosselin (1999), which was later replaced by unit nAlgi11 during the actual compilation.
+The Gorge Prosper Gneisses are located in sheets 33B01 and 33B02 and correspond to unit Alu3 of Simard and Gosselin (1999), which was later replaced by unit nAlgi11 during the current compilation.
 They were named and described by Franconi (1983).
 According to Franconi (1983), the typical sequence is banded, in places with stratiform flow, and consists of alternating mesocratic gneiss, finely banded gneiss (repetition of leucocratic and melanoratic centimetric bands) and amphibole-rich melanoratic gneiss.

-Mesocratic gneiss is the most common facies.
+The mesocratic gneiss is the most common facies.
 Macroscopically, rocks are homogeneous, fine to medium grained, and have a brownish to greenish-grey patina and a greyish fresh surface.
-They contain 20% to 35% ferromagnesian minerals (amphibole and biotite) in small stocky crystals distributed homogeneously, giving them a salt and pepper appearance.
+They contain 20 to 35% ferromagnesian minerals (amphibole and biotite) in small stocky crystals distributed homogeneously, giving them a salt and pepper appearance.
 They do not display pronounced foliation; some facies that are rich in dark minerals show at most a vague schistosity.
 The finely banded gneiss, which is fairly common, consists of repetitive alternating leucocratic, medium-grained bands, composed of a combination of plagioclase and quartz crystals, and thinner biotitic bands (2-4 cm).
-Leucocratic bands contain 8% to 10% biotite and have an indured appearance.
-In addition, the patina and fresh surface have a very clear greenish colour.
-Finally, less common melanocratic amphibole gneiss is strongly banded and contains lighter bands of the same composition as those characterizing finely banded gneiss.
+Leucocratic bands contain 8 to 10% biotite and have an indured appearance.
+In addition, the patina and fresh surface have a very light greenish colour.
+Finally, the less common melanocratic amphibole gneiss is strongly banded and contains lighter bands of the same composition as those characterizing the finely banded gneiss.
 In places, it is homogeneous and not banded.

-Laguiche Complex 12 (nAlgi12): Migmatized Paragneiss and Local Biotite Paragneiss
+Laguiche Complex 12 (nAlgi12): Migmatized Paragneiss and Biotite Paragneiss Locally

 Laguiche Complex 13 (nAlgi13): Magnetic Paragneiss with Local Garnet and Biotite